Accurate Compost Maturity Testing

 - Simply take a sample of compost by filling the test jar to volume

-- Insert the Solvita paddle and seal the container.
+- Insert the Solvita probes and seal the container.

 - Allow the container to rest for 4 hours.

-- Read the compost maturity test results and compare the paddles color to color chart.
-For further accuracy, compare paddles to Digital Color Reader.
+- Read the compost maturity test results by comparing the probe color to the color chart.
+For further accuracy, read the probes with a Digital Color Reader.